PhD in Applied Mathematics

 Qualifying Exam

 The student must pass an oral qualifying exam over the area of specialization for the Ph.D. dissertation.
 This exam covers material on a reading list presented to the student by the advisory committee.
 Its purpose is to test the student's readiness to begin dissertation work.
+To prepare for the qualifying exam, students may register for 3 hours of MATH 6010.

 Dissertation Proposal